my fursona Sky with a trans flag in the background

 I started to realize that wanting to be a girl in the way I did, essentially meant I was one.

-And I did sort of question a bit loner if I was really a woman, however I was always sure on HRT.
+And I did sort of question a bit longer if I was really a woman, however I was always sure on HRT.
 I knew I wanted to change my body regardless of what my gender ends up being and I was sure I wouldn't regret that.
 If at some point I were to figure out I'm actually a just a man or non binary or whatever, I'd still be happy to have boobs.

 (I'm not saying you have to be THAT sure of HRT yourself to really want it or have it be the right thing for you.
 It was simply my experience)